TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.helpmeunderstandfreetrialcharges/unexpectedcharges-helpmeunderstandfreetrialcharges-azure-marketplace-charges-on-my-bill.md

 1. Sign in to the [Enterprise portal](https://ea.azure.com/).
 Select **Reports**
 2. On the top right-hand corner of the tab, switch the view from **M** to **C** and match the period on the invoice
 3. The **Azure Marketplace** total should match the **Total Sale** on your marketplace invoice
 4. Go to **Download Usage** to get more information about your usage-based charges.
-Under **Marketplace Charges**, select **Download Note**: This report doesn't include taxes or show one-time purchases
+Under **Marketplace Charges**, select **Download Note**: This report doesn't include taxes or show one-time purchases.

 For more information on third-party billing, see [Azure Marketplace Billing](https://docs.microsoft.com/azure/billing/billing-understand-your-azure-marketplace-charges?WT.mc_id=Portal-Microsoft_Azure_Support).